byteball/counterstake-sdk/README.md

 ## Quick start

-Here is how you would transfer 100 USDC from Ethereum and receive GBYTE on Obyte side.
+Here is how you would transfer 100 USDC from Ethereum and receive GBYTE on the Obyte side.
 Under the hood, USDC-on-Ethereum will be first transferred to Obyte through [Counterstake Bridge](https://counterstake.org), then the receiving AA will swap USDC-on-Obyte to GBYTE-on-Obyte using [Oswap.io](https://oswap.io) and have it sent to the `recipient_address`.

 Browser:
 ```js